Violent-Profession-Transition/MIT-6.042J-MathCS-Fall2010/p1-propositions.md

 **If you want consistency, and that is a must, there will be true facts that you will never be able to prove**

+## Validity

+A propositional formula is **valid** when it evaluates to True no matter what truth values are assigned to the individual propositional variables.

+The same idea extends to predicate formulas, it must evaluate to True no matter what values its varibles may take over _any unspecified_ domain, and no matter what interpretation a predicate variable may be given.

+Examples of valid assertions:
+- Distributive Law  P AND (Q OR R) == (P AND Q) OR (P AND R)
+- rule of negating a quantifier
+- there exists x, for all y, P(x, y) is True => for all y, there exists x, P(x, y) is True _(P is a binary predicate, for example, P(x, y) mean x divides y)_

+## Satisfiability

+A Proposition is **satisfiable** if _some setting of the variables_ make the proposition True.
+For example, `P AND NOT(Q)` is satisfiable because the expression is True if P is True and Q is False.
+But `P AND NOT(P)` is not satisfiable because the expression can never be True for any setting of P.

 ## SAT

 The general problem of deciding whether a proposition is satisfiable is called _SAT_

+SAT  = Satisfiability

+Given a Boolean formula over `n` variables, can you set the variables to make the formula True?

+SAT is one of the first problems to be proven to be NP-complete.